avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 With the additional sovereignty Subnets gain from the P-Chain, Subnet staking tokens are no longer locked on the P-Chain for Permissionless Subnets.
 This poses a new security consideration for Subnet Validators: Malicious Subnets can choose to remove validators at will and take any funds that the Subnet Validator has on the Subnet.
 The P-Chain only provides the guarantee that Subnet Validators can retrieve the remaining $AVAX Balance for their Validator via an `ExitValidatorSetTx`.
 Any assets on the Subnet is entirely under the purview of the Subnet.
 The onus is now on Subnet Validators to vet the Subnet's security.

-With a long window of expiry (48 hours) for the warp message in `RegisterSubnetValidatorTx`, spam of Subnet Validator registration could lead to high memory pressure on the P-Chain.
+With a long window of expiry (48 hours) for the Warp message in `RegisterSubnetValidatorTx`, spam of Subnet Validator registration could lead to high memory pressure on the P-Chain.
 A future ACP can reduce the window of expiry if 48 hours proves to be a problem.

 The continuous fee mechanism outlined above does not apply to inactive Subnet Validators since they are not stored in memory.
 However, inactive Subnet Validators are persisted on disk which can lead to persistent P-Chain state growth.
 The initial balance requirement (the greater of 5 $AVAX or two weeks of the current fee) should be a sufficient deterrent as it must be fully burned for the Subnet Validator to become inactive.
 A future ACP can increase the initial balance to decrease the rate of P-Chain state growth or provide a state expiry path to reduce the amount of P-Chain state.